Kryptexas/UE4-GameWorks-4.19.2/README.md

 1. Open your source folder in Finder and double-click on **Setup.command** to download binary content for the engine.
 You can close the Terminal window afterwards.

    If you downloaded the source as a .zip file, you may see a warning about it being from an unidentified developer (because .zip files on GitHub aren't digitally signed).
-   To work around it, right-click on GenerateProjectFiles.command, select Open, then click the Open button.
+   To work around it, right-click on Setup.command, select Open, then click the Open button.

 1. In the same folder, double-click **GenerateProjectFiles.command**.
 It should take less than a minute to complete.